jthmiller/jthmiller.github.io/_pages/results.md

-Accounts for the correlation among samples from the same subject (site within NERR) [rf-state_subject_ordination](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/longitudinal/rf-state_subject_ordination.qzv)
+Accounts for the correlation among samples from the same subject (site within NERR).
+Points are instead sites.
+[rf-state_subject_ordination](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/longitudinal/rf-state_subject_ordination.qzv)

 Here, points represent each site (subject) rather than each of the samples.  (to look for groupings by salinity or other features)